MoritzNelle/Python_Toolbox/Overview_of_Python.md

 ## Python Definitions

-- **Function heading ("def")**: first line of a function definition, contains the keyword "def", the function name, the parameter list, and a colon
+- **Function heading (`def functionName (agument1, argument2):`)**: first line of a function definition, contains the keyword "def", the function name, the parameter list, and a colon
 - **Function body**: block of statements that define the function
 - **Procedure**: function that does not return a value
 - **Parameter**: variable that receives an argument value